Kuucheen/KC-Scraper/README.md

 ### <p align="center">How to use</p>

-Install requirements, put your proxysites in sites.txt and start KC-Scraper.py
+Put your proxysites in sites.txt or make configs in premades and start KC-Scraper.py

 You can use any site, but make sure you are able to see proxys in the website